 For safety, we no longer provide snorkelling equipment, you must bring your own.

 Do you have wifi at Urraca Private Island?

 Yes!
 We have wifi here at the island in all rooms and common areas.
 Guests are provided with the password upon arrival.

 Will I be able to charge my electronics while staying with you?

 We are a solar powered eco-lodge.
 You are generally only able to charge your smaller electronic devices (phones, tablets, cameras) during the daytime.
-We do ask our guests to be thoughtful and to please help support our energy conservation efforts by turning off lights and fans when not in use, and disconnecting from the wifi when not using it, so that it doesn’t drain phone/tablet batteries.
+We do ask our guests to be thoughtful and to please help support our energy conservation efforts by turning off lights and fans when not in use, and disconnecting from the wifi when not using it so that it doesn’t drain the phone/tablet batteries.

 Do the bungalows have private bathrooms and hot water?

 Each of the four bungalows for 2 people has its own outside shower with hot water.
 There are two full bathrooms (with toilets, sinks, and indoor showers with hot water), which are shared by the four standard bungalows.
 The family bungalow has its own bathroom, complete with toilet, sink, and hot shower.
 The honeymooner hut also has its own bathroom, complete with toilet, sink, and hot shower.